 Step 1: Set Up MemberPress on Your WordPress Website

-MemberPress is a powerful piece of software that’s easy to use.
-We’ve designed it to be as streamlined as possible.
+Even better, it’s designed for super streamlined setup.
 That way, you can start taking advantage of your membership site’s benefits right away.

 Step 2: Create Your Membership Levels